toss/es-git/docs/reference/classes/Tree.md

 > **get**(`index`): `null` \| [`TreeEntry`](TreeEntry.md)

-Lookup a tree entry by its position in the tree
+Lookup a tree entry by its position in the tree.

 #### Parameters